 Jenkins’ name has appeared in several high-profile cases.
 In 2018, the appeals court, in a 3-0 ruling, cleared the way for disciplinary action against San Francisco officers who sent racist, sexist, and homophobic text messages.
-He also voted to toss out a case against automakers brought by then-Attorney General Jerry Brown, who had sued six of the world’s largest automakers for damages related to global warming.
+He also in 2007 tossed out a case against automakers brought by then-Attorney General Jerry Brown, who had sued six of the world’s largest automakers for damages related to global warming.

 Jenkins ruled that a court “injecting itself into the global warming thicket at this juncture would require an initial policy determination of the type reserved for the political branches of government.”

 “He comes with the benefit of having trial court experience, and a thorough familiarity with California state courts,” said Beth J. Jay of Horivitz & Levy and former principal attorney for three California chief justices.